What to Do and See in Bormio: 13 Activities Not to Miss in and around the City

 Horseback Riding in Bormio

-Bormio offers a unique experience for horse lovers: horseback riding.
+Bormio offers a unique experience for riding enthusiasts: the horseback rides.
 This adventure begins at the riding stables in Bormio, where you will meet your equestrian guide.
 She will be the one to explain how to use the horse's equipment and how to mount it properly.

-The route of the ride will take you along quiet paved roads, through lush green fields, until you reach an enchanting forest.
-During the hike, you will enjoy the tranquility of nature and the breathtaking landscape that characterizes this area of Lombardy.
+The route of the walk will take you along quiet paved roads, through lush green fields, until you reach an enchanting forest.
+During the hike, you will enjoy the tranquility of nature and the breathtaking scenery that characterizes this area of Lombardy.

-Horseback riding can be booked in any season and is a perfect activity to do with the family as well.
-In summer, you can walk among the lush greenery, while in winter, the snow makes the landscape even more impressive.
+Horseback riding can be booked in any season and is a'perfect activity to do even with the family.
+In summer, you can stroll among the lush greenery, while in winter, the snow makes the scenery even more picturesque.

-3. Snowmobile Ride with Dinner at a Mountain Hut
+3. Snowmobile Ride with Dinner in the Hut

-Another unique and fascinating experience you can have in Bormio is a snowmobile tour, with the possibility of dining at a typical Valtellina inn on the ski slopes.
+An'other unique and fascinating experience you can have in Bormio è a snowmobile ride, with the possibility of dining at a typical Valtellina inn on the ski slopes.
 This adventure begins in Bormio 2000, where you will find free parking where you can conveniently leave your car.

-Once you arrive, you will board a snowmobile, which can accommodate 2-3 people at a time.
-If the group is larger, a snowmobile will also be available.
+On arrival, you'll board a snowmobile, which can è accommodate 2-3 people at a time.
+If the group è larger, a snowmobile will also be available.
 The trip up the mountain takes about 10 minutes and will take you through beautiful snowy scenery until you reach the lodge.

-Here, a typical Valtellina dinner awaits you, where you can enjoy local dishes while taking in spectacular views of the town of Bormio below.
+Here, a typical Valtellina dinner awaits, where you can enjoy local dishes while admiring spectacular views of the town of Bormio below.

 4. Discover the Mountains by E-Bike

-In Bormio you can experience, in addition, the thrill of exploring the mountains by e-bike.
+In Bormio, you can also experience the thrill of exploring the mountains by e-bike.
 This self-guided tour will take you through the breathtaking landscapes of the surrounding valleys, along the ascent to the Torri di Fraele and then along the dirt path that skirts the beautiful Cancano Lakes.

-The starting point is the rental center, where experienced bike coaches will give you all the information you need about the operation of the e-bikes and the route.
-They will also give you tips on the most picturesque places not to be missed, the perfect places to take unique photos to share, and where to enjoy a delicious break with pizzoccherri, a typical local dish.
+The starting point è the rental center, where experienced bike coaches will give you all the information you need about the operation of the e-bikes and the route.
+They'll also give you tips on the most picturesque places not to be missed, the perfect places to take unique photos to share, and where to enjoy a delicious break with pizzoccherri, a typical local dish.

-This self-guided tour gives you the freedom to manage the experience on your own, providing you with all the tools you need, including a mechanical assistance kit and a helpline number you can contact for any eventuality.
-The only requirement is knowing how to use a MTB bicycle.
+This self-guided tour gives you the freedom to manage the experience on your own, providing you with all the tools you need, including a mechanical service kit and a helpline number you can contact for any eventualities.
+The only requirement è knowing how to use a MTB bike.

 5. Walking with Alpacas